-As you read this chapter, think about how the criminal law is influenced, and how new laws are made and ultimately changed, as society and its norms change.
-What types of laws help to keep residents safe while also protecting taxpayers and prisoners from the costs associated with an unnecessarily punitive justice system?
-What political pressures would lawmakers feel in crafting such laws, and what risks do we face when our justice system does not function as intended?
+As you read this chapter, think about how the criminal law is influenced and how new laws are made and ultimately changed as society and its norms change.
+What types of laws help to keep residents safe while also protecting taxpayers and persons who are incarcerated from the costs associated with an unnecessarily punitive justice system?
+What political pressures do lawmakers feel in crafting such laws, and what risks do we face when our justice system does not function as intended?